Studying abroad changes you.

 Reflection empowers critical thinking, encourages self-exploration, serves as a creative outlet, and when done correctly, injects academic learning into the mix.

-Free guide: The Complete Guide to Co-Curricular LearningA piece-by-piece guide to planning and building a co-curricular framework for your campus Download For Free
+Free ebook: The Complete Guide to Co-Curricular LearningA piece-by-piece guide to planning and building a co-curricular framework for your campus Download For Free

 Reflection can be both an individual and a group process.
 Many means of reflection can be enhanced when we share our learning with others, while others foster the most growth when done alone.